Romanian grammar: Gender

 Romanian nouns are categorized into three genders: masculine, feminine, and neuter.
 The neuter behaves like the masculine in the singular and the feminine in the plural, unlike the neuter in Latin which had distinct forms.
 Nouns which in their dictionary form (singular, nominative, with no article) end in a consonant or the vowel/semivowel -u are mostly masculine or neuter; if they end in -ă or -a they are usually feminine.
 In the plural, the ending -i corresponds generally to masculine nouns, whereas feminine and neuter nouns often end in -e.
-As there are many exceptions to these rules, each noun must be learned together with its gender.
+In synchronic terms, Romanian neuter nouns can also be analysed as "ambigeneric", that is as being masculine in the singular and feminine in the plural (see below) and even in diachronic terms certain linguists have argued that this pattern, as well as that of case differentiation, was in a sense "re-invented" rather than a "direct" continuation of the Latin neuter.
+However, most noun genders correspond to Latin categorization, such as first declension which remained feminine.
+Similarly third declension nouns retained the gender from Latin, neuter included, most likely reinforced by the Latin plural form -ores which gave the feminine plural -uri in Romanian.
+Second declension nouns were reanalysed on their semantic characteristic (cervus >cerb "stag" remained masculine but campus >câmp "field" became neuter).
+As for the fourth declension, the nouns were analysed in regards to their plural endings as the declension collapsed into the second, being reassigned as neutral based on the -ores plural form.
+The change of gender can thus be explained by syncretism and homophony.